21. Astrological Houses

 Aquarius Ethereal Intuitive

-Pisces Spiritual Supportive
+Pisces Spiritual Dogmatic

 All astrological interpretations are factors of human characteristics, and as such all apply to everyone, it’s just that some traits are more pronounced variously in various people.
 It is the commonality that makes astrology work, in applying psychology to help expose the nature of ones’ self.